-In accordance with Part 2: Code of practice to maintenance and records, clause 22.214.171.124 of NCP109 during each preventative maintenance visit, inspection of the following, with all necessary tests, and those rectifications which are identified will be recommended to the client;
+In accordance with clause 220.127.116.11 of NCP109 During each preventative maintenance visit, inspection of the following, with all necessary tests, and those rectifications which are practical at the time, will be carried out:

-1. The installation, location and siting of all equipment and devices against the as-fitted document.
+(a) the installation, location and siting of all equipment and devices against the as-fitted document

-4. The normal and standby power supplies, for correct operation.
+(d) the normal and standby power supplies, for correct functioning;

 TIS will keep this information for at least 2 years after the last event to which it refers.